BrandonGel/Data-Structure-Algorithms/Program 1 Linked Lists/README.md

 - Queues

 Non-SimpleList Template Functions:
-- To search for a SimpleList with a specified name, O(N)
+- To search for a SimpleList with a specified name, Worst-case O(N)
 - To print the pushed value
 - To print the popped value